Clinical Team

 Dr. Heather Baker, R.Psych., Director of Clinical Services

 Dr. Baker is a Registered Psychologist and Adjunct Clinical Associate Professor through Werklund School of Education at the University of Calgary.
 She holds a doctorate in School Psychology and a master’s in Clinical Psychology (both through the University of British Columbia).
 Dr. Baker specializes in assessment and program planning for individuals with anxiety, learning, attention, and behavioural challenges across the lifespan.
 She enjoys providing supervision to practicum and internship students and participating in research partnerships in the community.
-She is the chair of CanLearn’s Anti-Racism, Diversity, Equity, and Inclusion Committee.
+She is a CanLearn’s Anti-Racism, Diversity, Equity, and Inclusion Committee member.
 Dr. Baker joined CanLearn in 2018.

 Dr. Anne Price, Former Director of Clinical Services